AloneKN/OpenTK_Project/README.md

 through rectangular images, some example shaders that can be very useful and some more meshes to create rectangles, spheres and cubes.

 I hope this project is very useful for anyone to be able to deal with opentk, in the future I will implement new elements.

+### install

+Esse projeto foi feito utilizando o dotnet core, para utiliza-lo basta instalar o dotnet core fazer o download e no diretorio principal dentro de algum cmd e chame o comando dotnet build.

+This project was made using dotnet core, to use it just install dotnet core and download it in the main directory inside some cmd and call the dotnet build command.